GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication: Experiments

-\textbf{Datasets.} We conduct experiments on the HarmBench dataset, which comprises harmful textual behaviors across multiple categories, e.g., Biological Weapons and Harassment~\cite{mazeika2024harmbench}.
-For the ablation studies and analyses, if not specified, we randomly choose 50 samples from the dataset.
+\textbf{Datasets.} We conduct experiments on the HarmBench dataset, which covers harmful textual behaviors across multiple categories, such as Biological Weapons and Harassment~\citep{mazeika2024harmbench}.
+For ablation studies and additional analyses, unless otherwise specified, we randomly sample 50 instances from the dataset.